vvv214/vvv214.github.io/_pages/about.md

 My lovely wife [Xuejun Zhao](https://xuejunzhao.netlify.app/) is an assistant professor in Information System and Operations Management at UNC Charlotte.

 **Note** I am very happy with the size of my fantastic group of current phd and intern students.
 I do not plan to take new phd students fall 25 and fall 26.
-**Note** Due to over commitment to conference program committees, I will not review journal papers.
-If you need reviews, I highly recommend my students (see Students tab).
 <!---
 **News** : We won the first place in the Better Meter Stick for Differential Privacy Challenge [link](https://www.herox.com/bettermeterstick/update/3782).
 **News** : We won the second place in two competitions: iDASH Secure Genome Analysis Competition (Track III) and Differential Privacy Temporal Map Challenge (Sprint 1).
 For all the 6 competitions we participated in, we consistently won the 2nd place.